ColinPitrat/CPCMisc/README.md

 Basic examples coming from the book "Advanced Programming Techniques on the Amstrad CPC 464" by Keith Hook.

+### basic/astounding

+Games from the book "Astounding Arcade Games For Your AMSTRAD" with bug fixes and minor improvements.

 ### basic/sybex

 Jeux provenant du livre "Amstrad Jeux en Assembleur" d'Eric Ravis: